 That changed over the weekend with the official switch Sunday to a new radio system for police and fire departments called Platform 25, or P25.
 Top Oakland officials hailed the upgrade as a stride forward for the city and a major step in coordinating the entire Bay Area for when -- not if -- the next natural disaster strikes.

-Dead spots still exist in the city, and one of the city's three major radio towers is yet to be
+Dead spots still exist in the city, and one of the city's three major radio towers is yet to be upgraded, officials cautioned, but the change is "a huge improvement," said Lt.
+Carlos Gonzalez, who heads the police department's radio room.

 "For our officers, they can use their existing radios," he said.
 The equipment changes are all in central communications locations, rather than in individual patrol cars.